USS John F. Kennedy (CV-67): Design and early years

-Designed under Ship Characteristics Board project SCB-127C, the ship's keel was laid on inclined Shipway 8 by Newport News Shipbuilding on 22 October 1964.
-By 1965, the larger semi-submerged Shipway 11 became available, where final construction was completed.
+Designed under Ship Characteristics Board project SCB-127C, the ship's keel was laid on inclined Shipway 8 at Newport News Shipbuilding on 22 October 1964.
+Initial construction proceeded on the inclined way for several months, during which a 280-foot midbody "machinery box" section (between frames 93 and 163, extending to the fourth deck and out to the second longitudinal bulkhead) was erected.
+To reduce occupancy time in the graving dock, this section was subsequently launched from Shipway 8 and transferred to Shipway 11, where final assembly and construction continued until the ship's launch.
 The ship was christened 27 May 1967 by Jacqueline Kennedy and her 9-year-old daughter, Caroline, two days short of what would have been President Kennedy's 50th birthday.
 The ship entered service 7 September 1968.

 John F. Kennedy is a modified version of the earlier s.
 Originally scheduled to be the fourth Kitty Hawk-class carrier, the ship received so many modifications during construction she formed her own class.
 The ship was originally ordered as a nuclear carrier, using the A3W reactor, but converted to conventional propulsion after construction had begun.
 The island is somewhat different from that of the Kitty Hawk class, with angled funnels to direct smoke and gases away from the flight deck.
 John F. Kennedy is also 17 ft shorter than the Kitty Hawk class.